Overview of Amadablam Climbing

 Day 29: Free day in Kathmandu

-Today you will have a free day in Kathmandu valley.
-Have some rest in your hotel.
-You can also take a leisurely stroll over the streets and buy some souvenirs and remembering from Nepal.
-At evening we will have a typical Nepali dinner accompanied with cultural shows in Hotel.
+Today, you will have a free day in Kathmandu Valley.
+Have some rest in your Hotel.
+You can also stroll the streets and buy some souvenirs and memories from Nepal.
+We will have a typical Nepali dinner in the evening accompanied by cultural shows in the Hotel.

 30